 Because Ireland is so isolated from the European mainland, it lacks several common species in Europe, such as moles, weasels, polecats or roe deer.

-- At the height of 688 metres above the Atlantic Ocean, Croaghaun (on Achill Island) are the second-highest cliffs in Europe.
+- At 688 metres above the Atlantic Ocean, Croaghaun (on Achill Island) are the second-highest cliffs in Europe.
 The highest is in Cape Enniberg in the Faroe Islands.

 - The Céide Fields in County Mayo are the most extensive Stone Age site in the world.
-It contains the oldest known field systems in the world (6,000 years old) and Europe’s most massive stone enclosure (77 km).
+It contains the oldest known field systems globally (6,000 years old) and Europe’s most massive stone enclosure (77 km).

 - Over 70-80 million people worldwide claim Irish ancestry.
 However, it is hard to estimate the exact numbers.
 The leading cause for such a number is the massive emigrations due to famine and the search for better opportunities abroad, especially in America in the 1800s.

 - Irish is a Gaelic language belonging to the Celtic side of the Indo-European language tree and not much like English.
 It’s still the first spoken language in Galway, Kerry, Cork, and Donegal, smaller areas of Waterford, Mayo, and Meath.

 - Ireland is one of the best countries in the world for gender equality.
 We have had two female presidents.

-- Hook Lighthouse is thought to be the oldest working lighthouses in Europe or possibly in the world.
+- Hook Lighthouse is thought to be the oldest working lighthouse in Europe or possibly in the world.
 Located at Hook Head, in County Wexford, the present structure was completed either in 1172 or 1245, although the first lighthouse on that spot dates back to the 5th century.